 5. Snow Flakes

 Snow is one of the prime examples of the crystallization process occurring in nature.
 Snowflakes are formed due to low temperature and the presence of moisture in the environment.
-Each snowflake act as a tiny ice crystal, which tend to stick to each other and fall to the ground due to heavyweight.
+Each snowflake acts as a tiny ice crystal, which tends to stick to each other and fall to the ground due to gravity.

 6. Silicon Purification